Hunting & Fishing

 Fishing – Two sites only

-McHaley Pond at the Mainstem Forrest Conservation Area, one mile east of Prairie City, is stocked with trout and seasonally open for fishing starting at the Free-Fishing Day event every June.
+McHaley Pond picnic area at the Mainstem Forrest Conservation Area, one mile east of Prairie City, is occasionally stocked and seasonally open for fishing starting at the Free-Fishing Day event every June.
 There is a covered picnic area and toilet at the site, and McHaley Pond is fun for the whole family!
+Be sure to check ahead as the last few years we have been constrained on staffing to clean the pond and coordinate fish releases.

 The John Day River is the only authorized fishing location within the Pine Creek Conservation Area boundaries.
 The John Day River is renowned for excellent fly-fishing opportunities.
-These authorized areas are located within the Eagles Nest campsite on the western portion of the property on Clarno Rd., and along the Wagner Ranch area on the southern tip of the property.
+These authorized areas are located on the western portion of the property on Clarno Rd., and along the Wagner Ranch area on the southern tip of the property.
 Species which can be expected include redband trout, steelhead, and smallmouth bass.
 State fishing licenses, seasons, and other rules and regulations apply, see https://www.eregulations.com/oregon/fishing/